tdewolff/canvas/README.md

-p.Flatten(tolerance) // flatten Bézier and arc commands to straight lines, with a maximum deviation of tolarance p.Stroke(width, capper, joiner, tolerance) // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d...) // create dashed path with lengths d which are alternating the dash and the space
+p.Flatten(tolerance) // flatten Bézier and arc commands to straight lines, with a maximum deviation of tolarance p.Stroke(width, capper, joiner, tolerance) // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d...) // PLANNED: create dashed path with lengths d which are alternating the dash and the space
 ```

 ## Example